 - G.I.
 Joe: The Rise of Cobra does this briefly, before Ripcord turns and says "Damn, we look good!"

 - Oh so subverted in The Wizard of Oz especially the way Dorothy keeps having to haul Scarecrow back on his feet and keeping Tinman oiled and Cowardly Lion from running away...
 Really more of an Un-Power Walk.

-- This scene from Pirates of the Caribbean: Dead Man's Chest, complete with Western music.
+- This scene from Pirates of the Caribbean: At World's End, complete with Western music.